DaniloEnea/areaAmministrativa/area_Amministrativa/README.md

   - https://github.com/jtabilas/auth/

-You also must have to run this two commands on the terminal for the correct usage of the program:
+You also must have to run this two commands on the terminal for the correct usage of the application:
   - cd [pathToTheFolder]\areaAmministrativa\src\assets
   - node public-key-api.js